 The number of digital collections with archival records from Italy is every bit as high as you might suppose.
 I counted some thirty projects for Italy on my web page about digital archives.
 If you want to get an indication of the number of digitized manuscripts in Italy DMMap quickly shows you some thirty collections, excluding those digitized at the Vatican Library with currently well over 18,000 manuscripts.
 These high figures should make scholars in and outside the Italian peninsula happy, provided you are able to decipher these documents and manuscripts.
 In earlier posts here I looked for example at the Progetto Irnerio for medieval legal manuscripts in Bologna and at the book series edited by Giovanna Murano about autograph manuscripts of Italian authors.
 You can use the tag Italy of my blog to find more relevant posts.

 One of the reasons there are only few online manuals for Italian palaeography is the presence at several Archivi di Stato and also at the Vatican of a scuola di archivistica, paleografia e diplomatica.
 Universities do offer courses in palaeography, too.
-I have found only two free accessible online resouurces for Italian palaeography, the Materiali didattici per la paleografia Latina created by Antonio Cartelli and Marco Palma (Università degli Studi di Cassino) who deal mainly with medieval manuscripts, and the Lezioni di paleografia of Renata di Simone (Archivio di Stato di Palermo) with an introduction to medieval paleography and book history (PDF), both of them in Italian.
+I have found only three free accessible online resouurces for Italian palaeography, the Materiali didattici per la paleografia Latina created by Antonio Cartelli and Marco Palma (Università degli Studi di Cassino) who deal mainly with medieval manuscripts, and the Lezioni di paleografia of Renata di Simone (Archivio di Stato di Palermo) with an introduction to medieval paleography and book history (PDF), both of them in Italian.
 There is a tutorial in English for Early Modern and nineteenth-century Italian documents at BYU Script Tutorial.
 By mistake Spanish is used in the Italian version of this tutorial on the platform created by the Brigham Young University.
 The thirst for people in the Anglo-American hemisphere to be able to use an introduction in English is understandable.
 This is a real need, and the new tutorial does tackle this challenge.